dkStephanos/nba_game_personality_clusters/README.md

 - `generate_quantile_truth_table()`: Constructs truth tables based on data quantiles, delivering a granular analysis of the data's distribution across different statistical categories within each cluster.
 - `run_fpgrowth()`: Implements the fpgrowth algorithm for each cluster, uncovering valuable rules and associations that define the interactions of different features within the clustered data.

+## Data Sources

+- Game statistics and data were collected from [Basketball Reference](https://www.basketball-reference.com).

+## Contributing

+We welcome contributions to enhance this project.
+To contribute, please follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature or bugfix.
+3. Commit your changes and push the branch to your forked repository.
+4. Create a pull request with a detailed description of your changes.

-## TO-DO
+## License

-Collection of future/pending work:
-- Evaluate alternatives to fp-growth and apriori for multivariate analysis
-- Explore higher-level composite statistics over raw statistical inputs
-- Generate traditional differntial value contributors based on winning/losing team traits
-- Filter results based off diferent contexts (Era, Regular/Playoff, etc.)
-- Train multi-class classifier to predict game personality cluster based of partial game stats
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

-Data Collection Source:
-- Game statistics and data were collected from [Basketball Reference](https://www.basketball-reference.com).

 Scraping Tool:
 - The scraping scripts utilized for data collection originated in this repository (additional updates submitted as PR): [NBA Webscrapes by PatrickH1994](https://github.com/PatrickH1994/nba_webscrapes).